 Hiring an attorney is a way to ensure that you are compensated for any costs associated with those injuries.
 An attorney can seek compensation for medical bills, lost wages, and pain and suffering on your behalf.
 Considering how preventable these accidents are, it is important to hold those who cause injury accountable for their negligence.Sample Runaway Trailers and Hitch Accident Settlement Amounts

 The following settlements are excerpts from actual cases involving runaway trailers or negligent hitch accidents.
 These are interesting and helpful in understanding settlement value.
 But do not read too much into them either.
 Each case really is unique.

 - 2014, Florida: $900,000 Settlement – A husband and wife were riding their motorcycle behind a Ford F-450 pickup, with a trailer in tow.
-The trailer was secured by a pin that had the tendency to rattle out when the truck was in motion.
+The trailer was secured by a pin that tended to rattle out when the truck was in motion.
 Suddenly, the trailer breaks loose from the truck, colliding with the couple on the motorcycle.
 They lose control of their bike and fall to the pavement.
 An ambulance transports them to a local ER, where the husband is diagnosed with several bone fractures and muscle tears.
-Luckily, the wife escapes with only road rash.
+Luckily, the wife escapes with only a road rash.
 The husband undergoes surgery to repair the damage but will have pain for the rest of his life.
-The hire a motorcycle accident lawyer and bring suit against the company who operated the pickup truck and trailer, who settles for $900,000 on the third day of trial.
+The hire a motorcycle accident lawyer and bring suit against the company that operated the pickup truck and trailer, which settles for $900,000 on the third day of trial.

 - 2011, Alabama: $127,500 Settlement – A UPS driver is operating a semi-truck on the highway.
 Suddenly, the truck’s trailer detaches, causing the truck to swerve and shake violently.
 During the violent swerving, the driver sustains injuries to his back, neck, and shoulders.
 The driver sues UPS alleging that the accident caused permanent injuries.
-Medical examinations revealed that the driver has actually suffered 8% body impairment due to his neck injuries.
-The parties agree to settle the case prior to trial for $127,500.
+Medical examinations revealed that the driver has suffered 8% body impairment due to his neck injuries.
+The parties agree to settle the case before trial for $127,500.